top of page

 Eastern redbud, Cercis canadensis

-Eastern redbud is a stunning small flowering tree that bursts with clusters of rose-pink to light purple flowers in early spring before the leaves emerge.
-Growing 6-9 m tall and wide, this native tree is highly valued as one of the most important early-season nectar sources for pollinators emerging from winter hibernation.
+Eastern redbud is a stunning small tree that bursts into clusters of rose-pink to light purple flowers in early spring before the leaves emerge.
+It grows 6-9 m tall and wide.
 The distinctive heart-shaped leaves appear after flowering, followed by flat seed pods that persist through winter.
+The leaves turn a golden colour in the fall.

 Ecology: